AT-Publishing/website/_posts/2019-06-21-guest-strategy-beginners.md

 ---

-Let's face it right away.
+Let's face the music right away.

-### Crypto trading is not for everyone
+### Trading Is Not For Everyone

 And it's not *just* that crypto trading is not for everyone.

-The truth is that many times, there is just not a good opportunity to trade.
+Even if you have enough skill or edge to trade, very often there is just not a good opportunity to open a trade.

 The market is choppy, there are stop hunts, the volume is too thin.

-So, there is this question that bothers all crypto beginners: **Can you profit from your crypto holdings even if you don't want to trade?**
+So then, **can you profit from your crypto holdings even if you don't want to trade?**

-You can, but for the most part only if you are ultra-longterm bullish on crypto.
+The answer is you can with a basic crypto strategy, but be warned.
+For the most part it requires you to be ultra-longterm bullish on crypto.

 Let's take a look at the options you have.